samwilson/basildon/docs/content/index.md

 This directory is ready to be uploaded to a web server as the top level of the site.

 The `output/` directory is emptied on every run of Basildon.
-However, sometimes you need to be able to keep files or directories that persist.
-For example, you might want `output/` to be its own Git repository for Github Pages, or to add a `_redirects` file for Netlify, or any number of other things.
-This is possible with the `output_exclude` config key, which takes an array of regular expressions to be matched against relative paths (these paths include the leading slash, similar to page IDs).
-For example:

-    output_exclude:
-      - "|/_redirects|"
-      - "|/\\.git.*|"